swc-project/plugins/packages/constify/README.md

 This plugin can be used to hoist constant parts of any expressions as constant variables, without affecting the runtime behavior or readability of the code.

+## Why?

+There are lots of cases where some parts of expressions are constant and thus can be reused, but others are not.

 ## Configuration

 This plugin can be configured with `.swcrc`